elevateforhumanity/fix2/VIDEO_SCRIPTS_WORKFORCE.md

 **0:28-0:35 - The Call**

-- Shot: Youth logging into Elevate Connects Directory
+- Shot: Youth logging into Elevate for Humanity
 - Dashboard showing youth programs
 - End screen with logo

 **Voiceover:**

-> "Find your pathway at Elevate Connects Directory.
+> "Find your pathway at Elevate for Humanity.
 Your future doesn't wait—and neither should you."

 ---